ARM-software/arm-trusted-firmware/docs/firmware-design.rst

    this is also used for the MHU payload when passing messages to and from the SCP.

+-  Another 4 KB page is reserved for passing memory layout between BL1 and BL2 and also the dynamic firmware configurations.

 -  On FVP, BL1 is originally sitting in the Trusted ROM at address ``0x0``.
 On Juno, BL1 resides in flash memory at address ``0x0BEC0000``.
 BL1 read-write data are relocated to the top of Trusted SRAM at runtime.

+-  BL2 is loaded below BL1 RW

 -  EL3 Runtime Software, BL31 for AArch64 and BL32 for AArch32 (e.g. SP\_MIN),
-   is loaded at the top of the Trusted SRAM, such that its NOBITS sections will overwrite BL1 R/W data.
+   is loaded at the top of the Trusted SRAM, such that its NOBITS sections will overwrite BL1 R/W data and BL2.
 This implies that BL1 global variables remain valid only until execution reaches the EL3 Runtime Software entry point during a cold boot.

--  BL2 is loaded below EL3 Runtime Software.

 -  On Juno, SCP\_BL2 is loaded temporarily into the EL3 Runtime Software memory region and transfered to the SCP before being overwritten by EL3 Runtime